swcarpentry/training-course/_submissions/round-10/3/2014-07-31-reverse-instructional-design-list-comprehensions.md

 ---
 These questions assume a lesson on list comprehensions, with previous knowledge about range() and string methods.

-In the following snippet, what is the content of the &#8216;numbers&#8217; variable?
+In the following snippet, what is the content of the 'numbers' variable?

 <pre style="padding-left: 30px;">numbers = [i for i in range(0, 10) if i % 2 == 0]</pre>